 2. Which English is used in IELTS and TOEFL?

-Both accept either as long as you’re consistent.
+Both accept either style as long as it’s used consistently.

 3. Is American English easier to learn?

-Many learners find American English simpler because its spelling is more phonetic and direct.
-However, British English is often used in academic and formal writing.
+Many learners find American spelling more straightforward, but British English is common in formal and academic contexts.

 4. Do British and American speakers understand each other?